Ynov-CI-CD/backend/docs/deployment.md

 We didn't implement the triggers in the repository because Coolify already automates the process.
 It manages auto-deployment for the project, handling orders and priorities.
 Implementing fire triggers would have caused conflicts due to simultaneous deployments.

+A second webhook was created to trigger the front-end pipeline when the back-end executes.

 ### **Github webhook:**
 ![Image placeholder](img/webhook_github.png)